-Cisco Catalyst 9300 series has multigigabit switches with Ethernet, SFP+ and PoE+ ports and the switches also support Cisco StackWise feature.
 The switches include cryptographic algorithms implemented in IOS-XE firmware as well as hardware ASICs.
-The modules support RADsec (RADIUS over TLS), IKE/IPSec, TLS, SESA (Symmetric Early Stacking Authentication), SNMPv3, SSHv2, and MACsec.
+The module supports RADsec (RADIUS over TLS), IKE/IPSec, TLS, SNMPv3, SSHv2, and MACsec.

-The cryptographic modules have two mode of operations: FIPS mode and non-FIPS mode.
+The cryptographic module has two mode of operations: FIPS mode and non-FIPS mode.
 The non-FIPS mode is default for the switches.
-It is the Crypto-Officer's responsibility to install and configure the modules in FIPS mode of operation.
+It is the Crypto-Officer's responsibility to install and configure the module in FIPS mode of operation.
 Detailed instructions to setup FIPS mode of operation can be found in Secure Operation section of this document.

-2.1 Cryptographic Modules Interfaces and Physical Characteristics
+2.1 Cryptographic Module's Interfaces and Physical Characteristics

-The modules are multiple-chip standalone cryptographic modules.
+The module is a multiple-chip standalone cryptographic module.
 The cryptographic boundary is defined as encompassing the "top," "front," "left," "right," "rear," and "bottom" surfaces of the chassis for the switches and the casing for the switches.
 Included in the physical boundary is the ACT2Lite Cryptographic Module (CMVP Certificate #3637).
-Cisco Catalyst 9300 Series Switches provide support for the following features:
+Cisco Catalyst 9600 Series Switches provide support for the following features: